Activities and Ministries

 HOLY ROSARY SODALITY

 This ministry promotes praying the Most Holy Rosary.
-They meet every Third Sunday of the month right after the 9:30 a.m.
-Mass at the school cafeteria.
-Some members use their talents to make rosaries for sale to help the church.
-They gather to make rosaries at the Saint Francis Room, the 1st Saturday of the Month, at 11:00 a.m. and every Sunday after the 9:30 a.m.
-Mass.
+They meet every Sunday after the 8:00 a.m.
+Mass at the church.
+Some members use their talents to make rosaries to share with people in our community and visitors.

 Contact: Catarina Rausa, (415) 505-9777, Connie Arnaldo, (650) 218-5046

 MARIAN MOVEMENT OF PRIESTS

 This ministry meets and prays for our dearest priests (living or deceased) every second Sunday of the month at 3 p.m. in the Church.

 Come visit the true presence of Our Lord in the Eucharist.
 Our Chapel is open 24/7.
 Jesus, present in the Blessed Sacrament, awaits us: to bless us, to listen to us and to speak to our hearts in the silence of our visit.
 There is nothing in our lives – whether issues of work, health, vocation, family and beyond – that Our Lord does not wish us to bring to Him.
 To sign up for a committed hour visit www.adorationpro.org/star or

 Each summer, parishioners from Star of the Sea travel all over the world, participating in an old tradition of the Church by going on pilgrimage.
 The dates of the pilgrimages vary according to the availability of clergy and staff to lead them.
 Join us for a rich, spiritual experience which deepens one’s faith and opens one’s horizons to the many ways God is moving and has moved throughout the world and throughout history!

 Contact: Mariella Zevallos, at the Parish Office (415) 751-0450, email@example.com